heritage cakes from the blue ridge mountains.

 DARK CORNER WHISKEY CAKE

-Give this as a gift or feature it as a host and become legendary.Dark Corner is bourbon-forward by design - as it has been since it entered the cookbook in 1986 - but I put a local twist on it by building it with eight shots of Tennessee High Malt 91 Bourbon from Chattanooga Whiskey - layered and soaked slowly so the flavor carries all the way through, not just in the glaze.
-This coupled with buttermilk, homemade butter, molasses, dark brown sugar and a pecan praline top layer makes this cake a show stopper.Bold, dark, and indulgent, it takes its name from the old moonshine country at the edge of Henderson, Polk, and Transylvania counties - a recipe rooted in North Carolina’s liquid history.This isn’t a sweet cake with a hint of bourbon.
+Give this as a gift or feature it as a host and become legendary.Dark Corner is bourbon-forward by design - as it has been since it entered the cookbook in 1986 - layered and soaked slowly so the flavor carries all the way through, not just in the glaze.
+This coupled with buttermilk, butter, dark brown sugar and a diced walnut top layer makes this cake a show stopper.Bold, dark, and indulgent, it takes its name from the old moonshine country at the edge of Henderson, Polk, and Transylvania counties - a recipe rooted in North Carolina’s liquid history.This isn’t a sweet cake with a hint of bourbon.
 It’s a bourbon dessert that happens to be cake.If you’re not a fan of the barrel, skip it.
 If you are, you’ve just found your holy grail.(Designated driver recommended.)

 NANA'S BLUEBERRY CREAM CAKE